 and

-(e) shall not permit a person to be elected to hold an office within the organisation for a period exceeding 4 years without being re-elected; and
+(e) must not permit a person to be elected to hold an office within the organisation for a period exceeding 4 years without being re-elected; and

-(f) shall not permit a person to be elected to fill a casual vacancy in an office for a period exceeding the unexpired portion of the term of the person who has vacated the office.
+(f) must not permit a person to be elected to fill a casual vacancy in an office for a period exceeding the unexpired portion of the term of the person who has vacated the office.

-(2) Where the rules of an organisation which was registered immediately prior to the coming into operation of this section do not, in the opinion of the Registrar, conform with the requirements of subsection (1), the Registrar may, after inviting the organisation to consult with him on the matter, allow the organisation such time as he determines within which to bring them into conformity with those requirements or determine such alterations of the rules as will in his opinion bring them into conformity with those requirements.
+(2) Where the rules of an organisation which was registered immediately prior to the coming into operation of this section do not, in the opinion of the Registrar, conform with the requirements of subsection (1), the Registrar may, after inviting the organisation to consult with the Registrar on the matter, allow the organisation such time as the Registrar determines within which to bring them into conformity with those requirements or determine such alterations of the rules as will in the Registrar’s opinion bring them into conformity with those requirements.

-(3) The Registrar shall register the alterations determined by him, or made by the organisation to his satisfaction, pursuant to subsection (2) and thereupon the rules shall be deemed to be altered accordingly.
+(3) The Registrar must register the alterations determined by the Registrar, or made by the organisation to the Registrar’s satisfaction, pursuant to subsection (2) and the rules are taken to be altered accordingly.

 [Section 56 inserted: No. 94 of 1984 s.
-36.]
+36; amended: No. 30 of 2021 s.
+76(2) and (4), 77(5), (6), (10) and (13) and 78(3) and (7).]

 56A.
 Casual vacancies, rules as to filling